Top 10 Tips For A Successful Sweater Textile Designer

-To stay on top of trends it is important to regularly shop the market that you are designing for (i.e. childrenswear or mens, etc.).
-In addition to making regular shopping trips one needs to attend trade shows such as Première Vision or Spin-Expo.
+To stay on top of trends it is important to regularly shop the market that you are designing for (i.e. childrenswear or menswear, etc.).
+In addition to making regular shopping trips, one needs to attend trade shows such as Première Vision or Spin-Expo.
 Here sweater service companies from around the world show their latest collections to designers.
 Here you can get an idea of yarn and knitting trends happening in all categories.
 It is an excellent resource!
-There ere also other online trend services that might be available you such as WGSN or Fashion Snoops.
+There are also other online trend services that might be available you such as WGSN or Fashion Snoops.

 2) Presentation Skills

 It is very common for a sweater textile designer to give seasonal trend presentations to their prospective design teams each season.
 How you present your research is just as important as what you present.
 You are essentially selling your ideas to your design team.
 You have to prove to them that you know what you are talking about and that these are the best trend ideas to move forward with and include in the line.
 So, do your homework and try out some different presentation styles.
 Depending on how you will be presenting, you may want to try a video presentation, PowerPoint slide show, or a large board presentation.
 Don’t forget to give your customers (design team) something to walk away with.
 A print out of your presentation that they can take with them and refer back to is a great idea.

 There are many different CAD systems being used in the industry today.
 Adobe Photoshop, Adobe Illustrator, NedGraphics, or Koledo are just a few.
 Even if the company you work for only uses one it is extremely important to at least have the basic knowledge of the others.
 You never know when that company may change systems or you may want to switch companies.
 Staying up on the technology will raise your value in the marketplace!

 4) Knowledge of Knitting Techniques